Boston, MA, Colleges with Graphic Design Programs

 This program is designed for working professionals, and courses are primarily offered at night; it usually takes three years of study to earn the certificate.
 Some of the required courses include graphic and interactive design, typography, print production and portfolio development.

-Degrees at Newbury College - Brookline
+Newbury College - Brookline

 Newbury College's School of Arts, Science and Design offers bachelor's degree programs in a variety of areas, such as interior and graphic design, mass communication and computer science.
 The graphic design program combines art and design courses with business and liberal arts classes to provide students with a well-rounded education.